David Jaffee teaches retail investors to trade options.

 Nobody wants to invest time and money into learning something new if they will not be successful.
-Thankfully, David Jaffee guarantees success with his online options trading course.
+Thankfully, David Jaffee believes that students can win up to 98% of their trades.
 When you learn options trading with David Jaffee, you will discover a strategy that enables you to increase your income and be consistently profitable in all stock market environments.

 David Jaffee teaches strategies for selling option premium, a method with lower risk and higher return opportunities.
 Lessons are broken down into 12 sections, including text and video content, to convey options trading topics in terms that are easy to understand.
 David Jaffee is also highly responsive to students in his options trading course, answering emails quickly and succinctly.
 Students in David Jaffee’s options trading course typically earn about 40% every year.